gusaiani/security-analysis-graham-dodd/chapter-41.md

 </table>

 It is scarcely necessary to point out that the higher production cost of Company *C* will have exactly the same effect as the bond-interest requirement of Company *B* (assuming output and production costs to continue as stated).

+*General Principle Derived.* The foregoing table is perhaps more useful in showing concretely the inverse relationship that usually exists between profit per unit and output per dollar of stock value.

+The general principle may be stated that the lower the unit cost the lower the production per dollar of market value of stock and *vice versa*.
+Since Company *A* has a 7-cent cost, its stock naturally sells at a higher price *per pound of output* than Company *C* with its 9-cent cost.
+Conversely, Company *C* produces more pounds per dollar of stock value than Company *A*.
+This fact is not without significance from the standpoint of speculative technique.
+When a rise in the price of the commodity occurs, there will ordinarily be a larger advance, percentagewise, in the shares of high-cost producers than in the shares of low-cost producers.
+The foregoing table indicates that a rise in the price of copper from 10 to 13 cents would increase the value of Company *A* shares by 100% and the value of Company *B* and *C* shares by 300%.
+Contrary to the general impression in Wall Street, the stocks of high-cost producers are more logical commitments than those of the low-cost producers when the buyer is convinced that a rise in the price of the product is imminent and he wishes to exploit this conviction to the utmost.
+Exactly the same advantage attaches to the purchase of speculatively capitalized common stocks when a pronouced improvement in sales and profits is confidently anticipated.

+### The Sources of Income

+The “source of income” will ordinarily be thought of as meaning the same thing as the “type of business.”
+This consideration enters very largely into the basis on which the public will value the earnings per share shown by a given common stock.
+Different “multipliers” are used for different sorts of enterprise, but we must point out that these distinctions are themselves subject to change with the changing times.